 A facility-level assessment was conducted at the beginning and end of the intervention, and consisted of a facility readiness review, commodity assessment and barriers analysis.
 This included the verification of availability and storage conditions of medications, supplies, equipment, staffing, record keeping and infrastructure related to maternal and newborn health at each of the sampled facilities.
 Knowledge and confidence of a sample of health care providers related to screening, management and treatment pertaining to ACS administration were measured before and after the intervention at each facility.
-Indepth interviews of key informants who either made decisions or influenced decision making or policy related to maternal and newborn health in the country were conducted at the start and end of the intervention to identify the prevailing issues related to their professional experience and personal opinions regarding service provision for women with high probability of preterm birth and how changes either supported or limited the identification and proper management of preterm births.
-In addition, treatment practices were measured through chart review on a monthly basis to identify those women at risk of imminent preterm birth, and their clinical management.
+In-depth interviews of key informants who either made decisions or influenced decision making or policy related to maternal and newborn health in the country were conducted at the start and end of the intervention to identify the prevailing issues related to their professional experience and personal opinions regarding service provision for women with high probability of preterm birth and how changes either supported or limited the identification and proper management of preterm births.
+In addition, treatment preterm birth, and their clinical management.
 The tools are all available with the MCHIP office in Washington, DC.